 Tipping your tour guides is expected in Mexico, whether you opt to take a small group tour or a private one.
 10-15% is a good amount as a rule of thumb but of course, you are always welcome to tip more if you thoroughly enjoyed the experience.

 You will find “free” walking tours in many major cities and tourist areas but do note that “free” is not really free and you are expected to “tip” for your spot on the tour.
 You will usually be told what the suggested donation amount is at the time of reserving your spot and it is often around $10-$15 per person or so.
 (Circa 200 – 300 Mexican pesos).

 If you are short on cash, just try your best to tip what you can.
 However, keep in mind that these individuals are not salaried and are often young locals and students trying to get work experience and earn some extra money.

 Gas Station Workers

-Typically, they will also wipe your windows for you.
-Be sure to give them a tip of 20 pesos or so.
+Typically, they will also wipe your windows and windshield for you.
+Be sure to give them a tip of 20 pesos or a few coins.
 If you really don’t want them to wipe your windows, you can always say so.

 Street food vendors

 When you order street food in Mexico, it is customary to stand by the cart that you have ordered it from and eat it there and then.
 Street food vendors don’t expect tips but since most things here are very cheap, it doesn’t hurt to round up what you pay or give a few extra pesos as a tip.

 When you visit spas, barbers and hair salons in Mexico, you are expected to tip the person who serves you at least 10-15%.
 Even in smaller, independent salons and spas, the owners of the establishment take a big cut of the individual worker’s earnings (i.e. you may pay 900 pesos for a massage but most of that is not going to the masseuse).